Japanese beginners: module 3

 Talk about the whereabouts of things and people

 Write in Japanese.

 By the end of this course you should be able to...

-- Past and past negative forms of i & na adjectives
+- make negative or past form of i & na adjectives

-- Understand the existence of people and objects
+- say the existence of people and objects

 - Describe where something is, ie under~, below~, above~ next to~ etc

 What level is the course and do I need any particular skills?

 You should have a sound knowledge of basic Japanese.
 You should have covered Lessons 1-7 & 10, ofJapanese for Busy People (3rd Edition) or have an equivalent knowledge of the language.
 You should also be able to read all Hiragana and Katakana.
 For further details of the specific foreign language skills required for this level, please see the languages self-assessment chart at the start of the languages section of our course guide, or at http://www.citylit.ac.uk/courses/Languages/74.
 You will also need to be able to respond to simple instructions and read course documents in English and be at ease with the use of number for daily activities (e.g. using money, telling the time, etc).